Trusted WordPress tutorials, when you need them most.

 The transfer of trademark ownership to the foundation ensured that the open-source WordPress.org project would continue to run even if Automattic and WordPress.com were sold to a different company.

-However, as part of the ownership transfer, WordPress.com was granted the right to use the WordPress trademark in its name.
+However, as part of the ownership transfer, WordPress.com was granted the right to use the WordPress trademark in its name but not for any future domains.

-To summarize, WordPress.org and the WordPress trademark are owned by the WordPress Foundation.
+To summarize, the WordPress trademark is owned by the WordPress Foundation.

 However, WordPress.com is given exclusive permission to use the trademark in its name.
 That doesn’t mean WordPress.com owns WordPress.